eqmvii/berlin-zero/prompts.md

 ## Prompt 10

+Create part1/chapter2/chapter_content.md and write chapter 2.
+Use the chapter summary markdown file in that folder to guide you.

+It must be at least 1,100 words long.
+Make it exciting!

+Model: GPT-4.1 promo

+## Prompt 11

 Update the script so that it writes the output to a word_count.md markdown file in the root directory

 Model: Cascade (SWE-1)